cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

   $ bin/inject-data.sh

-You can change the type of metrics being displayed using the dropdown on the right.
-If you change it to *Flowlet Rate*, you see the current number of events being processed by each Flowlet, in this case about 63 events per second:
+You can change the type of metrics being displayed using the dropdown menu on the left.
+If you change it from *Flowlet Processed* to *Flowlet Rate*, you see the current number of events being processed by each Flowlet, in this case about 63 events per second:

 .. image:: ../_images/quickstart/wise-flow2.png
    :width: 600px

-*Learn More:* A complete description of the Flow status page can be found in `the CDAP Console documentation. <insert-link>`__
+.. *Learn More:* A complete description of the Flow status page can be found in the
+.. :ref:`CDAP Console documentation. <admin-guide:cdap-console>`

 Retrieving the Results of Processing
 ====================================
-The Flow counts URL requests by the origin IP address, using a dataset called *pageViewStore*.
+The Flow counts URL requests by the origin IP address, using a Dataset called *pageViewStore*.
 To make these counts available, the application implements a service called *WiseService*.
 Before we can use this service, we need to make sure that it is running.
 We can start the service using the command-line interface::

-  $ cdap-cli.sh start service Wise.WiseService
+  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh start service Wise.WiseService
+  Successfully started Service 'WiseService' of application 'Wise'

 Or, using a REST call::

-  $ curl -d localhost:10000/v2/apps/Wise/services/WiseService/start
+  $ curl -X POST localhost:10000/v2/apps/Wise/services/WiseService/start

+  $ curl localhost:10000/v2/apps/Wise/services/WiseService/status; echo
+  {"status":"RUNNING"}

 Now that the service is running, we can query it to find out the current count for a particular IP address.
 For example, the data injected by our script contains this line